The Harold M. Weintraub Graduate Student Award recognizes outstanding achievement during graduate studies in the biological sciences.

 Fred Hutch established this annual award to honor the bold, creative, pioneering spirit embodied by Hal Weintraub.
 Weintraub also earned deep respect and admiration as a caring mentor and supportive colleague.

 Awardees will participate in a scientific symposium honoring Weintraub and his commitment to innovative science.
-The award symposium will take place May 1, 2020, at Fred Hutch's Robert W. Day Campus.
+The award symposium will take place May 3, 2024, at Fred Hutch's Robert W. Day Campus.
 The symposium will consist of scientific presentations by the graduate student awardees and informal gatherings of students and faculty.

 Only one nomination may be submitted per department or program.

 Since the awardees will present their thesis work at the Weintraub Symposium, we envision them as advanced students near the completion of their studies.
-Ideally, students should not have completed their thesis before September 2019.
+Ideally, students should not have completed their thesis before September 2023.
 However, due to differences in research topics and programs, the most qualified students may have already completed their thesis.

-The Selection Committee will notify all nominees about their status by February 28, 2020.
+The Selection Committee will notify all nominees about their status by February 29, 2024.

-Deadline for 2020 nominations is Dec 15, 2019.
+Deadline for 2024 nominations is December 15, 2023.